ilknurtulgar/Modern-SwiftUI-Bootcamp/README.md

 Counter with increment and decrement buttons.

 ### 📌 Assignment 4 – MasterListApp with Sections and Navigation
-Dynamic list of tasks loaded from JSON; tasks separated into "To Be Completed" and "Completed Items"; navigation to detail view with title, description, and SF Symbol.
+MasterListApp is a SwiftUI task manager that loads tasks from JSON and UserDefaults, separating them into "To Be Completed" and "Completed Items".
+Tap a task to see its title, description, and SF Symbol.
+The app features dynamic background colors on view load and allows swipe-to-delete for tasks.